house-of-giants/sheryl-glubok/src/about.md

   identity, female agency, love, and self-understanding.
 home_button_label: ''
 ---
 There is a twenty year gap between my first two films.
 Why?
 One reason was that my father said never go into debt to make a movie because it’s a terrible investment.
 He was a finance professor, so he knew what he was talking about.
-Another was that I didn't see myself reflected in the pantheon of the American Indie film movement when I was coming up in the 90s.
+Another was that when I was coming up in the 90s, I didn't see myself reflected in the pantheon of the American Indie film movement.
 I wasn’t Tarantino, Soderbergh, Rodriguez or Linklater.

 So I decided to focus on writing since I could do that for free, and follow my father's other piece of advice: get a job!
 I left LA for the Bay Area and became an executive recruiter - learning the business ropes.
 This was ‘99 when Internet 1.0 was blowing up.
 I was really good at recruiting.
 I can talk to anyone about anything, and I’m good at getting folks to talk to me.